"Sometimes the only way to truly understand is to understand you can not understand."

 Zar giggled and returned her attention to the baby, caressing the side of her head.
 “I hope her name will be as fitting as yours.
 Speaking of which, what should we call her?”

 “I don’t know.
-You would probably be better at that.”
+You would probably be better at that type of thing.”

 “No,” she persisted, “I will give you the privilege.
 You have earned it.”

 Our daughter focused her attention on me, anxiously awaiting her appellation.
 I thought for a long time, but I eventually knew what she had to be called.
 There was really no other choice, as far as I was concerned.
 “Kelly,” I finally declared.
-“What do you think about that?”
+“What do you think?”

 EPILOGUE: LOW TIDE

-This monument is dedicated in loving memory to Orion O’Reilly and the entire Human Race.
-Let their spirit inspire courage and forgiveness in all of us and act as our guide as we strive toward new endeavors.
+This monument is dedicated in loving memory to Orion O’Reilly.
+Let his spirit inspire courage and forgiveness in all of us and act as our guide as we strive toward new endeavors.

 THE AUXILIARY NARRATOR: That is what is inscribed in several Quorilaxian languages on the base of the memorial.
 The luminous gray stone rising up toward the sky like a pillar of strength is truly a beautiful sight.
 He projects out of the rock on two powerful legs supporting a trim, muscular body.
 The large scars on his leg and face do nothing to faze him, and with his head turned and his chin up he looks out vigilantly across the plaza, ready to protect those whom he loves.
 He stands here at more than a dozen times my height, allowing me to see him from much the same perspective that he saw me for most of his life.
 I can only imagine him here now, in the flesh, the size of a fingertip on the statue of himself.